-The City of Woodland Public Safety Special Needs Alert Program (SNAP)
+The City of Woodland Police and Fire Special Needs Alert Program (SNAP)

 The City of Woodland Special Needs Alert Program (SNAP) assists First Responders (Police and Fire) to be more responsive during emergencies to residents of the City of Woodland with special needs.
-Maintained by the City of Woodland Public Safety Department, the registry can help first responders identify those who cannot identify themselves due to a disability or special need, such as Alzheimer's or dementia, autism, or a speech disorder.
+Maintained by the City of Woodland Police and Fire Departments, the registry can help first responders identify those who cannot identify themselves due to a disability or special need, such as Alzheimer's or dementia, autism, or a speech disorder.

 Families or agencies can voluntarily provide information about their relatives/clients with special needs so that Law Enforcement and Fire personnel will:

 - Have a photograph, description and contact information for people with special needs in our community who may need special assistance in an emergency